tillac/prix-ehpad-web/README.md

 + The general page is built with Quarto
 + All the interactive side is built in JavaScript

+Files are automatically updated throught a Github Actions from another repository (private).

 Please contact us (contact@tillac-data.com) if you want some more info or have a business need related to interactive mapping and cartography.